 Working from home is not the same as a truly flexible work culture

 During a recent event, our CEO Jacqui Barratt explained that “…working from home during this time is not flexible working” which is important to remember, especially for caregivers.
-Flexible working is not just a day at home; it allows time to do the school run, or hours that work better for caring, your family life or even to suit your working style, and does not necessarily mean to be sat in an office.
+Flexible working is not just a day at home.
+It allows time to do the school run, or provides working hours that suit caring responsibilities, your family life or even your working style, and does not necessarily mean sitting in an office.
 A truly flexible work culture requires a focus on three areas: organisational culture, policy and manager training.

 Adapting to working remotely

-When companies made the switch to working from home a lot of the same processes remained in place but just took place remotely.
-However, companies need to look at their processes and reenvision them with involvement by employees.
+When companies made the switch to working from home a lot of the same processes remained in place but happened remotely.
+However, companies need to look at their processes and re-envision them with involvement from employees.
 What would work better for people?
 For example, with a project, is it better to have people physically in the office for initial planning and then working remotely for execution?
 How do you manage your teams?
 How do you mentor?
 Collaborate?
 How can you do this more effectively?